This text is from an interview with émergent magazine from 2017:

 How was it growing up in Dublin?
 Were you creative as a child?

 I grew up in Tallaght, a large housing estate on the outskirts of Dublin.
 Tallaght went from a village to a mini city in a fraction of time.
 Most of the new inhabitants were young couples from closer to town moving out to start families and as a result it was an overwhelmingly young population.
 There was a real buzz about the place and never a shortage of other children to play with, there were dozens of football teams, judo clubs etc. and about ten marching youth bands.
 I loved it.
 There was a real sense of community and my extended family (which is fairly big - I’ve 53 cousins) all lived there.
 There was plenty of space and we were only twenty minutes from the Dublin mountains.
 I fancied myself as a creative footballer, if that counts.
 But ill-health put an end to that and I became more interested in music and art.
-I studied piano and played bagpipes in the Tallaght Youth Band who travelled quite a bit to London and Europe to perform which was great fun.
+I studied piano and played bagpipes in the Tallaght Youth Band which travelled quite a bit to London and Europe to perform which was great fun.
 I was lucky enough to have an excellent art teacher Peter Weafer in the secondary school.
 I’d always loved watching my Dad and my uncles working with their hands but when I went to school Mr. Weafer was the one person I saw practising a skill and myself and my friend Jason spent way more time than we were supposed to hanging out in the art class working on posters and painting.
 At home my parents were always making stuff.
 My Dad was a talented tailor and made my communion suit and was forever rejigging our house.
 I loved watching him mix cement, it really was a form of creative magic.
 My mother knitted a lot when home from work and also made nail pictures, amongst other things.
 I have strong memories of the smell of evo-stik she used to glue the felt onto the chipboard with and the care with which she marked out the patterns into which she hammered the nails.
 As I write this it occurs to me now how similar this is to some of the techniques I use.

 Your background is in design, how did this develop into painting?